thien2218/deblog/README.md

 [ ] Sort by relevance or recency for public posts and relevance, most/least recency or alphabet for their posts (draft/saved/published)

-[ ] Upload images for their profile, post's thumbnail
+[ ] Upload images for user profile, post's thumbnail and attachments

-[ ] Post and series searching
+[ ] Post and series searching and filtering

 [ ] Activity log & view count